allegro/blog/README.md

 * Check if links are not broken and if the first use of project or framework names (e.g. [Mockito](https://github.com/mockito/mockito)) is a link if it makes sense.
 * If the post contains code snippets, check if they are correct and formatted as code.
 Is the code long enough to drive the point home but short enough to not make the post hard to read?
+* Does the post contain any internal information which could cause the company trouble if revealed?
+We can openly talk about the technologies we use, but sometimes some details have to be left out.
+Especially sensitive areas include:
+  * Security (e.g. any information which might create a security vulnerability, enable a DDoS attack, etc.)
+  * Business plans which have not yet been publicly announced (e.g. writing that you work on a service which allows us to provide free shipping en masse before we announced Allegro Smart).
+  * Any information which has not been officially released by the company but makes it possible to deduce something about our financials (e.g. the exact number of transactions or their value).
+However, order-of-magnitude values such as _hundreds of rps_ or _a few terabytes of data_ are usually OK.
+This is especially important since we became a public company.
+  When in doubt, consult the IT Security Team.
 * If there are any images in the post, make sure they are either our own work or we are allowed to use them (by permission from the author, the image being in the public domain, or otherwise being licensed in a way which allows us to use it).
 By default, images are copyrighted and can’t be reused without permission.
   If in doubt, get in touch with the editors.